godfreynolan/DJITutorialsSwift/6-MapViewAndWaypoint/README.md

 For this demo's tutorial: **Creating a MapView and Waypoint Application**, please refer to <https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/GSDemo.html>.

-The tutorial is currently only available in Objective C, but there are plans to create a swift version.
+The tutorial is currently only available in Objective C.

-A demo video of the application can be [found here](https://www.youtube.com/watch?v=q_mSwKlJcUw).

 ## Feedback
 When reporting bugs, at a minimum please let us know: